bmwcarit/joynr/wiki/Tutorial.md

 The radio app can be run in all combinations of consumer and provider: java-java, cpp-cpp, java-cpp, and cpp-java.

+### Prerequisite
+You need to have Maven installed.
+Joynr is tested with Maven 3.2.5, but more recent versions should also work here.

+For both, consumer and provider, the backend (Bounceproxy and Discovery) has to be started first.

 ### Starting the Backend
-First we need to start the backend services: [Bounceproxy](Home.md#bounceproxy) and [Discovery](Home.md#discovery-directories).
 The following Maven command will start a [Jetty Server](http://eclipse.org/jetty/) on `localhost:8080` and automatically deploy Bounceproxy and Discovery services:

 ```bash
 <RADIO_HOME>$ mvn jetty:run-war